 - 31. This Court has federal question jurisdiction pursuant to the federal antitrust laws invoked herein, including the Sherman Act and Clayton Antitrust Act, e.g., 28 U.S.C. § 1331, 28 U.S.C. § 1337(a), and 15 U.S.C. § 15(a). - 32.
-This Court also has subject matter jurisdiction pursuant to the Class Action Fairness Act of 2005, 28 U.S.C. § 1332(d), because at least one Class member is of diverse citizenship from Amazon, there are more than 100 Class members nationwide, and the aggregate amount in controversy exceeds \$5,000,000. - 33.
-Plaintiffs are residents of Texas, Arizona, and Iowa, who purchase eBooks from the Big Five through one or more of Amazon's rival booksellers.
-Plaintiffs were harmed and injured financially because of Defendant's conduct, as described further herein. - 34.
-This Court has personal jurisdiction over Defendant under Section 12 of the Clayton Act, because Amazon resides in this District or may be found or transact business in this District.
-Amazon has over 8,000 employees in its New York City work force, including many who work at its Manhattan office space.63 It has five warehouses in New York, including two in Manhattan.64 It also owns and operates four Amazon Books stores and eight cashier-free Gostores in locations throughout Manhattan.65 Amazon has eight office properties in Manhattan, most of which are clustered in Midtown, including the iconic Lord & Taylor building on Fifth Avenue.66
+This Court also has subject matter jurisdiction pursuant to the Class Action Fairness Act of 2005, 28 U.S.C. § 1332(d), because at least one Class member is of diverse citizenship from Defendants, there are more than 100 Class members nationwide, and the aggregate amount in controversy exceeds \$5,000,000.

+- 33. Plaintiffs are residents of Texas, Arizona, Iowa, New York, and Florida, who purchase eBooks from the Big Five through one or more of Amazon's rival booksellers.

+Plaintiffs were harmed and injured financially because of Defendants' conduct, as described further herein. - 34.
+This Court has personal jurisdiction over Defendants under Section 12 of the Clayton Act, because they reside in this District or may be found or transact business in this District.
+Each of the Big Five Defendants have headquarters and operate their businesses in this District.
+Amazon likewise may be found or transacts business in this District.
+Amazon has over 8,000 employees in its New York City work force, including many who work at its Manhattan office space.
+It has five warehouses in New York, including two in Manhattan.
+It also owns and operates four Amazon Books stores and eight cashier-free Go-stores in locations throughout